UnitTestBot/UTBotJava/utbot-gradle/docs/utbot-gradle.md

   - Mark the directory with generated tests as `test sources root` or not.
   - By default, `true` is used.

-- `generationTimeout` &ndash;
-  - Time budget for generating tests for one class (in milliseconds).
-  - By default, 60 seconds is used.

 - `testFramework` &ndash;
   - The name of the test framework to be used.
   - Can be one of: